 Born in Germany to American parents, Ashley lived in Heidelberg for her first few years.
 She expanded her connection to the German language in high school and college studies, which included some amazing exchange programs in Bonn, Cologne and Munich.
 Ashley taught German at a foreign-language magnet school in Houston, Texas until her children were born; now that her kids are in their final years of high school, she is pursuing a master’s degree in applied linguistics with a focus on foreign language pedagogy.
 She loves martial arts, dance and movement of any sort.
 Ashley is teaching all the German classes at Tara this year.

 Courtney holds a B.A. in Spanish and Fine Arts.
 She has spent significant time abroad, studying at Universidad Veritas in San Jose, Costa Rica, and traveling through Guatemala, Venezuela, London, France and, most recently, the southernmost countries of Africa.
 In 2015, Courtney returned to Tara after a year of living in Zambia, where she taught IB and IGCSE Visual Art at the International School of Lusaka.
-This year, Courtney teaches Spanish at Tara, the job she began here in 2007, in addition to her role as enrollment coordinator.
 In her spare time, Courtney loves to be outdoors, running, biking, and climbing.

 A designer, performer, experimenter, artist-enabler and live-show runner, Shevek is a Tara graduate, he is conservatory trained as an actor and he has 15 years of direct experience in production, having learned his trade as a journeyman.
 He began his professional journey in New York City where he worked for 7 years; in 2016 he became the Nomad Playhouse’s technical director.
 He teaches the technical theater elective to Tara students.